The MBA program provides students with a broad overview of management and business skills with areas of emphasis available.

 Master of Business Administration (MBA) with a Concentration in Sustainable Business

-**MGMT 856 is not currently being offered.
-Please contact sustainable business faculty advisor for alternative course.
+*MGMT 856 is not currently offered.
+Please contact the sustainable business faculty advisor for an alternative course.

 Graduate Certificate in Ethical Artificial Intelligence